 Christ promised to return before all of His hearers have died.
 Why did He Not Return in the First Century as promised?
 Starting with the dispensational explanation of the delay, this article analyses the 490 years-prophecy of Daniel 9 to develop an understanding of the delay in Christ’s Return.

-With respect to Christ’s promises that He would return soon, the dispensational view is that Jesus, drawing from what the prophets had written, believed that his Kingdom would be established soon after his death and resurrection.
-But the Kingdom was not established at that time, but was deferred to an unknown future time, for God delayed Christ’s coming.
+With respect to Christ’s promises that He would return soon, the dispensational view is that Jesus, drawing from what the prophets had written, believed that His Kingdom would be established soon after His death and resurrection.
+But the Kingdom was not established at that time.
+It was deferred to an unknown future time, for God delayed Christ’s coming.

 This website agrees that Christ’s return was delayed, but it does not agree that the covenant with Israel will be resumed at the end of time.
 Rather, it is here argued as follows:

-- That the 490 years decreed for Israel came to an end a few years after His death.
+The 490 years, that were decreed for Israel, came to an end a few years after His death.

-- That the promise that Christ’s return would be soon was conditional on Israel’s acceptance of their Messiah soon after His death.
+The promise, that Christ would return soon, was conditional on Israel’s acceptance of their Messiah after His death.
 For that purpose, after Christ’s death, God sent messengers, empowered by the Holy Spirit, to Israel.

-- That Christ’s return was delayed because Israel rejected this message and its Messiah.
+God delayed Christ’s return because Israel rejected this message and its Messiah.

 If the above is correct, then the question arises why Jesus taught that He will return soon, and why He did not teach that He might return soon.
 Was Jesus mistaken?
 He is “from … the days of eternity”; but He said himself He can do nothing of Himself; He does nothing on His own initiative.
-This we are not able to understand.
+We are not able to understand this.
 Therefore, we cannot explain why Jesus did not know that His return would be delayed for 2000 years or more.

-- That the Church Age was not foreseen by the Old Testament;
+- That the Church Age interrupted the covenant with Israel;

-- That the last seven of the 490 years “decreed for” Israel (Dan.
-9:24) are being been delayed until the End of the Age, after which God will usher in the eternal kingdom.
+- That God delays the last seven of the 490 years “decreed for” Israel (Dan.
+9:24) until the End of the Age.
+Then God will usher in the eternal kingdom.

 With respect to Christ’s promises that He would return soon, the dispensational view is as follows (abbreviated from the truthortradition website):